-Best Signal Mirror for Rescue and Survival
+Best Signal Mirrors for Rescue and Survival

 If you are stranded in a coastal state and can only have one small item with you, you want a signal mirror.
 This small tool is versatile, functional, and an important inclusion in emergency and survival kits.
 A regular mirror is not quite as good as a signal mirror, but we’ll get into that difference below.
 We’ll also explain what signal mirrors are and how to use them.
+There are several options to consider when it comes to survival mirrors: brands, materials, size, etc.

-There are several options to consider when it comes to survival mirrors: brands, materials, size, etc. This is where we come in.
+This is where we come in.
 We’ve researched the best signal mirrors, tested each of them, and now the results are in: the overall best, an EDC option, and an upgrade option.
 If you need a proven mirror that will let you signal in a survival situation, one of our picks will get you rescued.

 Contents (Jump to a Section)

-Survival Signal Mirror
+Coghlan's Survival Signal Mirror back side on measuring board.

-The Best Signal Mirror
+Best Signal Mirror

 Inexpensive, Effective, and Durable